 Ken Weinstein, President

 Ken is an active entrepreneur and real estate developer in the Philadelphia area.
-He serves as President of Philly Office Retail, LLC, which has renovated and restored more than 200 vacant and deteriorated commercial and residential units in the Philadelphia region during the past 25 years.
-Philly Office Retail currently owns and manages more than 600,000 square feet of commercial space in the Philadelphia region.
+He serves as President of Philly Office Retail, which has renovated and restored more than 300 vacant and deteriorated commercial and residential units in the Philadelphia region during the past 30 years.
+Philly Office Retail currently owns and manages more than 800,000 square feet of commercial and residential space in the Philadelphia region and has received four Preservation Alliance Community Preservation Awards for its adaptive reuse projects.

 Ken founded and operated Cresheim Cottage Cafe from 1996 until 2004 and now owns Trolley Car Diner, Deli and Ice Cream Shoppe in Mt.
 Airy since 2000 and Trolley Car Cafe in East Falls since 2010.
-Along with Stan Smith, Ken has been invited to speak annually to a group of 35 NFL players at Wharton’s Sports Business Initiative at the University of Pennsylvania about investing in real estate and the restaurant business.
+His third restaurant, Trolley Car Station, in University City, is slated to open July, 2018.

 In 2004, Ken was awarded the Business Leader of the Year Award by West Mt.
 Airy Neighbors, in 2005 was given the Community Service Award by the Center City Proprietors Association, in 2006 was named one of Philadelphia’s 101 Connectors by Leadership Philadelphia, in 2009 received the Distinguished Leadership Award by Community College of Philadelphia, in 2010 received the My Block, My Business Award by the Empowerment Group, in 2011 was awarded the Edgar Baker Community Service Award by East Mt.
-Airy Neighbors, the 2012 Retailer of the Year Award by the Philadelphia Chamber of Commerce, in 2013 was honored by the Philadelphia Parks Alliance, and was awarded the 2015 Philadelphia Business Journal’s Heavy Hitters of Real Estate Award in the Do-Gooder category.
+Airy Neighbors, the 2012 Retailer of the Year Award by the Philadelphia Chamber of Commerce and was honored by the Philadelphia Parks Alliance in 2013.
+In 2015, Ken received honors by the Waldorf School of Philadelphia, the Wissahickon Charter School and the Philadelphia Business Journal as “Do Gooder of the Year.”
+This year, Ken was honored by Mt.
+Airy USA and Historic Germantown as a community champion.

-Ken’s mission is to revitalize neighborhoods by renovating vacant, deteriorated properties in Philadelphia’s commercial corridors.
+Ken’s mission is to revitalize neighborhoods by renovating vacant, deteriorated properties along Philadelphia’s commercial corridors.
 He believes that you can do well by doing good.

 Stan Smith has been an active real estate community developer for the past twenty five years, concentrating in the neighborhoods of Mt.
 Airy, West Oak Lane, Germantown and in the northwest section of Philadelphia.
 Born and raised in Puerto Rico, finishing high school at Chestnut Hill Academy in Philadelphia.
 Stan went on to graduate with a B.S. degree from The University of Massachusetts, and continued his education at Temple University’s Real Estate Institute.